SmartDataAnalytics/RdfProcessingToolkit/docs/graphql/demo.md

 * A simple [WikiData Movies Browser.](https://smartdataanalytics.github.io/RdfProcessingToolkit/demos/movies/).
 This is a HTML one-pager that queries the GraphQL endpoint of a demo RPT instance loaded with movies from Wikidata.

 * A simple [GraphQL-to-GeoJSON Demo.](https://smartdataanalytics.github.io/RdfProcessingToolkit/demos/leaflet-graphql/).
 This is a HTML one-pager that uses GraphQL to transform GeoSPARQL data to a customizable GeoJSON structure.
+It also demonstrates:
+    * Ad-hoc simplification of GeoSPARQL polygons using our `geof:simplifyDp` extension function.
+    * Use of caching cardinalities of properties across a dataset using `SERVICE <cache:>`, which is part of Apache Jena's [Service Enhancer extension](https://jena.apache.org/documentation/query/service_enhancer.html).